PhotoPay/photopay-android/README.md

 ##### <a name="recognizerView_setMetadataListener"></a> [`setMetadadaListener(MetadataListener, MetadataSettings)`](https://photopay.github.io/photopay-android/com/microblink/view/recognition/RecognizerView.html#setMetadataListener-com.microblink.metadata.MetadataListener-com.microblink.metadata.MetadataSettings-)
 You can use this method to define [metadata listener](https://photopay.github.io/photopay-android/com/microblink/metadata/MetadataListener.html) that will obtain various metadata from the current recognition process.
 Which metadata will be available depends on [metadata settings](https://photopay.github.io/photopay-android/com/microblink/metadata/MetadataSettings.html).
-For more information and examples, check demo applications.
+For more information and examples, check demo applications and section [Obtaining various metadata with _MetadataListener_](#metadataListener).

 ##### <a name="recognizerView_setLicenseKey1"></a> [`setLicenseKey(String licenseKey)`](https://photopay.github.io/photopay-android/com/microblink/view/recognition/RecognizerView.html#setLicenseKey-java.lang.String-)
 This method sets the license key that will unlock all features of the native library.
 You can obtain your license key from [PhotoPay website](https://photopay.net/).

-##### <a name="recognizerView_setLicenseKey2"></a> [`setLicenseKey(String licenseKey, String licenseOwner)`](https://photopay.github.io/photopay-android/com/microblink/view/recognition/RecognizerView.html#setLicenseKey-java.lang.String-java.lang.String-)
+##### <a name="recognizerView_setLicenseKey2"></a> [`setLicenseKey(String licenseKey, String licensee)`](https://photopay.github.io/photopay-android/com/microblink/view/recognition/RecognizerView.html#setLicenseKey-java.lang.String-java.lang.String-)
 Use this method to set a license key that is bound to a licensee, not the application package name.
 You will use this method when you obtain a license key that allows you to use _PhotoPay_ SDK in multiple applications.
 You can obtain your license key from [PhotoPay website](https://photopay.net/).

 # <a name="directAPI"></a> Using direct API for recognition of Android Bitmaps